-The Odyssey Artists’ Workshop is a creative writing and theatre program for young adults from high-risk environments.
-The workshop teaches the structural elements of non-fiction writing as well as theater performance skills through the component of Shakespeare.
-The students craft and perform an original theater piece of their personal stories interwoven with selected characters and themes from Shakespeare’s plays.
+The Odyssey Artists’ Workshop is a creative writing and theater program for for those most in need of greater arts access in Los Angeles.
+The program teaches the structural elements of non-fiction writing as well as theater performance skills through the components of Shakespeare and poetry.

 William Tell Aggeler Opportunity High School

 New Village Charter School

 Hoover High School

 The Antaeus Odyssey Artists’ Workshop was founded by artist and educator Elizabeth Berman, and Antaeus company member John Prosky.
 Our Teaching Artists are classically-trained actors and playwrights.

 Program Directors: Elizabeth Berman, Adrian LaTourelle, and Ann Noble